totalpave/chromium-crosswalk/docs/linux_eclipse_dev.md

     (Note: This means that the source will possibly not reside in your user directory since it would require a link from filer to your local repository.)
-*   You may want to start Eclipse from the source root.
-To do this you can add an icon to your task bar as launcher.
-It should point to a shell script which will set the current path to your source base, and then start Eclipse.
-    The result would probably look like this:

-    ```shell
-    ~/.bashrc
-    cd /usr/local/google/chromium/src
-    export PATH=/home/skuhne/depot_tools:/usr/local/google/goma/goma:/opt/eclipse:/usr/local/symlinks:/usr/local/scripts:/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin
-    /opt/eclipse/eclipse -vm /usr/bin/java
-    ```

-(Note: Things work fine for me without launching Eclipse from a special directory. jamescook@chromium.org 2012-06-1)

 ### Run Eclipse & Set your workspace